 Having recently replaced Neopolitan-adjacent pizza slingers VIP, who had been doing their thing under the Kings Arches for a couple of years now, Yeastie Boys Pizza Club had big shoes to fill with their New York-inspired pies.
 They’ve taken up the mantle with aplomb.

-Also recently added to is the 3 Little Pigs Souvlaki, whose handmade pita and smoked, charred aubergine combo we’ve recently developed a rather dangerous addiction to.
+Also recently added is 3 Little Pigs Souvlaki, whose handmade pita and smoked, charred aubergine combo we’ve recently developed a rather dangerous addiction to.
 Chase it down with some tacos from new guys Crudo because, well, it’s that kind of place, and dive back into the menu of kati rolls, smash burgers and sweets, like a kid in a very grown-up candy shop.

 There’s also a dedicated bar doing local craft beers and a new addition on the first floor, an exclusive cocktail bar named Skylark.
 The vibe here – as with the rest of the venue – is reliably, resolutely boisterous and the service prompt and efficient.
 What’s not to love?